openshift-labs/learn-katacoda/introduction/developing-with-odo/00-application-overview.md

 The application you will be deploying is a wild west shooter style game.

 Applications are often divided into components based on a logical division of labor.
-For example, an application might consist of a data-storage "backend" component that performs the application's primary work and stores the results that is paired with a user interface "frontend" component that accesses the backend to retrieve data and displays it to a user.
+For example, an application might consist of a data-storage, backend component that performs the application's primary work and stores the results.
+The backend component is paired with a user interface, frontend component that accesses the backend to retrieve data and displays it to a user.

 The application deployed in this tutorial consists of two such components.